tractorcow/silverstripe-behat3/README.md

 The SilverStripe Behat extension provides an initializer script which generates a template in the recommended folder structure:

-	vendor/bin/behat --init @mymodule
+	vendor/bin/behat --init @mymodule --namespace="MyVendor\MyModule"

+	Note: namespace is mandatory

-You'll now have a class located in `mymodule/tests/behat/features/bootstrap/Context/FeatureContext.php`, as well as a folder for your features with `mymodule/tests/behat/features`.
+You'll now have a class located in `mymodule/tests/behat/src/FeatureContext.php`, which will have a psr-4 class mapping added to composer.json by default.
-The class is namespaced, and defaults to the module name.
-You can customize this:

-	vendor/bin/behat --namespace='MyVendor\MyModule' --init @mymodule

-In this case, you'll need to pass in the namespace when running the features as well (at least until SilverStripe modules allow declaring a namespace).

-	vendor/bin/behat --namespace='MyVendor\MyModule' @mymodule
+Also a folder for your features with `mymodule/tests/behat/features` will be created.
+A `mymodule/behat.yml` is built, with a default suite named after the module.

 ## Available Step Definitions